11:45 to 12:15

 Jonathan Lenoir

-Ecologist at the Ecology and Dynamics of Anthropized Systems (EDYSAN) laboratory, specializing in forest sciences and the impact of climate change on species distribution.
-Climate change is leading to a massive redistribution of living organisms.
-In this context, Jonathan Lenoir is quantifying the speed of species migration induced by global warming.
-In particular, he has demonstrated that the dynamics involved are far more complex than a simple shift of species towards the poles and summits, as migration speeds are conditioned by human activities.
-Human activity slows down migration on land, but speeds it up in the marine environment.
-On a local scale, the researcher also highlighted the existence of microrefuges involving microclimatic processes - in forests in particular - enabling species to maintain themselves in regions where the macroclimate is no longer favourable.
-Beyond theory, Jonathan Lenoir's work provides essential knowledge for the management of forest species in the context of climate disruption.
+An ecologist at the Ecology and Dynamics of Anthropized Systems (EDYSAN) laboratory, specializing in forest sciences and the study of climate change’s impacts on species distribution.
+Climate change is causing a massive redistribution of life.
+In this context, Jonathan Lenoir quantifies the rate of species migration driven by global warming.
+In particular, the researcher has demonstrated that the dynamics involved are far more complex than a simple shift of species toward the poles and high elevations, as migration rates are influenced by human activities.
+Indeed, these activities slow down migration on land, while accelerating it in marine environments.
+At the local level, the researcher has also highlighted the existence of micro-refuges involving microclimatic processes—particularly in forests—that allow species to persist in regions where the macroclimate is no longer favorable.
+Beyond theory, Jonathan Lenoir’s work provides essential insights for the management of forest species in the context of climate change.

 Speaker(s)